immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28823 - [SC - Insight] Lido slashing can negatively affect the whole l....md

 # Lido slashing can negatively affect the whole liquidation logic.

-Submitted on Tue Feb 27 2024 19:49:05 GMT-0400 (Atlantic Standard Time) by @Stormy for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Feb 28th 2024 at 01:49:05 UTC by @Stormy for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28823